 COI declaration: Jennifer is Chair of the Australian Health Care Reform Alliance.
 She provides (or has previously provided) consultancy services to a range of different organisations in the health sector including: Department of Health (Commonwealth), NSW Health, The Royal Australasian College of Psychiatrists (via CEG-AP), The Black Dog Institute, The Australian Commission on Quality and Safety in Health Care, the Australian Primary Health Care Research Institute, the Australian Health Care Reform Alliance, Consumers Health Forum and Stryker Australasia (via CMAX Advisory).
 Jennifer has received fees and travel related expenses for attending a number of conferences and events on behalf of the Croakey Conference News Service, as well as a policy simulation exercise organised by the Australian Healthcare and Hospitals Association.
 She has previously been employed by Client Solutions, the Australian Divisions of General Practice, a federal Senator (from the Australian Democrats), the AIDS Council of South Australia and the Federal Department of Health.

-Two guest editors joined the Croakey connective in August, 2015, and will take occasional weeks in the chair: Dr Ruth Armstrong and Amy Coopes.
+Two other editors joined the Croakey connective in August 2015, and take occasional weeks in the chair: Dr Ruth Armstrong and Amy Coopes.

 Dr Ruth Armstrong